ministryofjustice/cloud-platform/architecture-decision-record/026-Managed-Prometheus.md

 **Thanos take load off Prometheus**: It's been suggested we could reduce load on Prometheus by it only retaining say 2h of logs, and shift as much as possible of the work to Thanos.
 However since the latest data is what you want to be running most queries and alert rules on, it is not clear how close to real-time Thanos can be kept.
 And Thanos rules are [unreliable](https://github.com/thanos-io/thanos/blob/main/docs/components/rule.md#risk)).
 This would likely reduce the load on Prometheus, but it may only be temporary, and it might simply shift the scalability concerns onto Thanos.

 **Sharding**: We could split/shard the Prometheus instance: perhaps dividing into two - tenants and platform.
 Or if we did multi-cluster we could have one Prometheus instance per cluster.
 This appears relatively straightforward to do.
-There would be concern that there would be scaling thresholds where it is necessary to change how to divide it into shards, so a bit of planning would be needed.
+There would be concern that however we split it, as we scale in the future we'll hit future scaling thresholds, where it will be necessary to change how to divide it into shards, so a bit of planning would be needed.

 **High Availability**: The recommended approach would be to run multiple instances of Prometheus configured the same, scraping the same endpoints independently.
 [Source](https://prometheus-operator.dev/docs/operator/high-availability/#prometheus) There is a `replicas` option to do this.
 However for HA we would also need to have a load balancer for the PromQL queries to the Prometheus API, to fail-over if the primary is unresponsive.
 And it's not clear how this works with duplicate alerts being sent to AlertManager.
 This doesn't feel like a very paved path, with Prometheus Operator [saying](https://prometheus-operator.dev/docs/operator/high-availability/) "We are currently implementing some of the groundwork to make this possible, and figuring out the best approach to do so, but it is definitely on the roadmap!" - Jan 2017, and not updated since.